-- 1. STAY HOME WHEN SICK - All students and staff must complete the daily health check. - 2.
+- STAY HOME WHEN SICK All students, staff, and school visitors must complete the daily health check. - 2.
 HAND HYGIENE Everyone should clean their hands more often!
 Thorough hand washing with plain soap and water for at least 20 seconds is the most effective way to reduce the spread of illness. - 3.
 RESPIRATORY AND PERSONAL HYGIENE Cover your coughs.
 Do not touch your face. - 4.
 PHYSICAL DISTANCING AND MINIMIZING PHYSICAL CONTACT No sharing of food, drinks, or personal items.
 Spread students and staff out to different areas when possible.
 Take students outside more often.
 Stagger break and transition times.
 Incorporate individual activities.
 Remind students to keep their hands to themselves. - 5.
 CLEANING AND DISINFECTION Clean and disinfect frequently touched surfaces at least twice every 24 hours (once during the school day).
-General cleaning of the school should occur at least once a day.
+General cleaning of the school should occur at least once a day. - 6.
+NON-MEDICAL MASKS can provide an additional layer of protection when more effective measures are not feasible.